-Given that the health and well-being of all Europeans is our number one priority, some travel restrictions have been necessary to slow down the spread of the coronavirus.
-The Commission is doing its utmost to allow people to meet friends and family and to ensure free movement of citizens, goods and services – in full respect with health and safety measures.
+To slow down the spread of coronavirus and protect the health and well-being of all Europeans, some travel restrictions have been necessary.
+The European Commission is doing its utmost to allow people to meet friends and family and to ensure free movement of citizens, goods and services – with full respect of health and safety measures.

 Safely resuming travel

-Re-open EU is as a key point of reference for anyone travelling in the EU, as it centralises up-to-date information from the Commission and the Member States in one place.
-It allows people to browse country-specific information for each EU Member State through an interactive map, offering updates on applicable national measures, as well as practical advice for visitors in that country.
+Re-open EU also brings together up-to-date information from the Commission and Member States.
+It allows people to browse country-specific information through an interactive map, offering updates on applicable national measures, as well as practical advice for visitors in that country.
 Available in the 24 official EU languages, the platform is easily accessible on desktop and mobile by following and bookmarking the Re-open EU link: https://reopen.europa.eu/

 Mobile contact tracing applications